-- Have everyone bring a favorite pie (or two if you’re like our family)
+2) Have everyone bring a favorite pie to share.

 - Since you'll be busy with all the hosting prep, serve an effortless pie, such as a Frozen Yogurt Pumpkin Pie!
 Keep reading for the recipe and how-to!
 This pie recipe is easy enough for kids to help with and with only just a few ingredients, you can make lots of pie in just a few minutes.